 Example of Product-Led Growth – Calendly

 Calendly is a great example of the PLG model because it addresses problems that almost everyone who schedules meetings has.
 And since there are virtually no barriers to entry, business owners and their invitees can sign up in just a few clicks.
+Making them a stand-out in the saas market.

 This is a highly accessible product that’s easy to use and easy to obtain.
 Created with users in mind, Calendly presents a simple solution for a free-to-low cost – and this model has allowed them to grow to over 8 million monthly users.

-Many brands “gate” their content behind an opt-in wall, requiring users to provide their contact information before gaining access to a free tool, downloadable, or lead magnet.
+Many saas companies “gate” their content behind an opt-in wall, requiring users to provide their contact information before gaining access to a free tool, downloadable, or lead magnet.
 But this creates another roadblock users have to pass through before they can access the information they’re searching for, which can ultimately hinder trust and hurt your conversion rate.

 At Elevate Demand, we take a different approach.
 It’s an unpopular mindset in the B2B space, but ungating your content is a great way to build trust, brand awareness, and visibility WITHOUT hurting the customer relationship.